 Cobra SignPro lets you use various materials like acrylic, foam, plastic, plywood, hardwood, aluminum, and brass to make custom signboards.

-Frame of this CNC router has a heavy-duty steel construction.
+The frame of this CNC router has a heavy-duty steel construction.
 It is made of industrial-grade components that provide sturdy build quality and dampen the vibrations during metal machining.